No. 1 Stanford beats USC 80-60 for 6th straight victory

+LOS ANGELES (AP) — Kiana Williams felt a little sheepish as a point guard with no assists.
+She made up for it with a breakout offensive game.

-LOS ANGELES (AP) — Kiana Williams scored a season-high 27 points and No. 1 Stanford defeated Southern California 80-60 on Saturday night for its sixth straight victory.
+Williams scored a season-high 27 points and No. 1 Stanford defeated Southern California 80-60 on Saturday night for its sixth straight victory.

+Williams has been struggling with her shot and she came in averaging 9.6 points and 3.2 assists.

+“It’s not like me,” she said.
+“I try to pass the ball and find my teammates, but the roles were reversed.
+They were finding me.
+I knew I had to stand out there and make the shots.”

 The Cardinal (6-0, 3-0 Pac-12) hasn’t lost in Los Angeles to the Trojans since 2008, and has won 11 in a row against them.
 Stanford closed out a week in which Tara VanDerveer became the winningest coach in women’s basketball history, passing the late Pat Summitt.
 VanDerveer now has 1,010 victories.

-Lexie Hull had 16 points and nine rebounds.
+Lexie Hull had 16 points and nine rebounds in the Cardinal’s lowest-scoring game of the season.
 Freshman Cameron Brink added 10 points and six rebounds before fouling out in the final minutes.
 Haley Jones grabbed 12 rebounds, helping the Cardinal to a whopping 54-26 edge, including 22-4 on the offensive glass.

+“Cameron Brink was spectacular for us,” VanDerveer said, “but she’s got to stay on the floor.
+You can’t play ten minutes and foul out.”

 Endiya Rogers led the Trojans (3-2, 0-4) with 26 points.